-This course is designed to provide the participant with a comparative overview of international IT (Information technology) policy, standards and issues.
-This course is exploratory in nature.
+This course is designed to provide the participant with the technical and theoretical basis for managing high technology.
 Lectures, assigned and other readings will form the backdrop for this exploration.

 Students are encouraged to add to the dynamics of the course by providing additional resources such as articles or Web sites of interest.